In today’s post I’m going to show you how to get rid of your algae FAST by vacuuming your pool manually …

 You just want to make sure you purchase one long enough to reach every area of your pool.

-Now you should have all your equipment laid out and ready to go, so it’s time to get down to business.
+Now you should have all your equipment laid out and ready to go, so it’s time to get down to business, starting in the shallow end of the pool.

 The first thing you’ll need to do is to prime your vacuum by purging all the air from your vacuuming system.